Summeli/Speed-Climbing-Results-Streamer/README.md

 For Media streams we should use a native Qt Client, since it's much more realiable.

 # Docker
-Building the image
+The docker image is build with github workflow.
-`docker build -t finicetimestreamer:v1 .`
+The Docker Container can be downloaded from [Github registry](https://github.com/Summeli/Speed-Climbing-Results-Streamer/pkgs/container/finice-speed-stream)

 # Local dev